 I joined the Williams faculty in 2000 and before that taught for three years in the School of Cognitive Science at Hampshire College.
 I am Puerto Rican, was born in Brooklyn, New York, and went to high school in Miami, Florida.
 As a Latino and first generation college student, I value being able to play a mentoring and advising role to students who face challenges similar to the ones I faced while at Williams.

-I am former Chair of the Cognitive Science Program and former acting Chair of Science and Technology Studies.
+I am former Chair of the Cognitive Science Program and former Chair of Science and Technology Studies.

 My past committee service includes the Committee on Educational Policy, the College Steering Committee, the Faculty Review Panel, and the Committee on Campus Space and Institutional History.
 I have chaired the Committee on Undergraduate Life and The Athletics Committee.